 Wall Street – the money never sleeps speech

 I saw Wall Street 2 this weekend.
 Although the reviews were mediocre I liked it.
-One of the best scene was when Gordon Gecko was giving a lecture to some students about greed.
-What he did in about three minutes was, this ex Wall Street insider, described the cause of the financial crisis almost poetically.
+One of the best scenes was when Gordon Gecko was giving a lecture to some students about greed.
+What he did in about three minutes was, this ex-Wall Street insider, described the cause of the financial crisis almost poetically.
 Why the economy is in a mess.
 It was a bit dramatic but it was one of the best explanations for the financial crisis in summary form.

 Gordon Gecko shakes his head and says: